vittoriofortino84/EDTOX/README.md

 ## 8_2_validation_with_disease_score.R
 - For each disease (atherosclerosis, diabetes type2 and metabolic syndrome) a disease score was developed as described in section 9.
-- The disease scores for the known EDCs are represented for each disease.
+- The disease scores for the known EDCs are represented for each disease as a heatmap plot.

 ## 8_3_Validation_with_ToxCast_mies.R
 - The target genes for the compounds with positive assay endpoint in ToxCast wil be considered as the MIEs of the compounds.